jonghwanhyeon/python-ffmpeg/docs/examples/asynchronous-listeners.md

-# Asyncronous Listeners
+# Asynchronous Listeners

-When using the Asynchrous API, event listeners may be either regular functions or coroutines.
+When using the Asynchronous API, event listeners may be either regular functions or coroutines.

 ``` python
 import asyncio